 OCD is also a common co-occurring diagnosis in those struggling with a substance use disorder.

-OCD comes in many forms and can have varying symptoms; but in general, there are 4 types of OCD.
+OCD comes in many forms and can have varying symptoms, but in general, there are four types of OCD.
 It is common throughout all forms of OCD that the symptoms bring about intense feelings of anxiety or panic attacks.